 Do you replace lost files free of charge?

 We do not replace lost download files free of charge.
 We recommend you back up your files yourself or purchase a CD with the download file (which we will ship directly to you.)
 Only by backing up your files can you protect your download files from loss.

 What do you mean by 320kbps?

 The MP3 compression format creates files that don't sound exactly like the original recording -- it's a lossy format.
 In order to decrease the size of the file significantly, MP3 encoders have to lose audio information.

 Some audiophiles -- people who seek out the best ways to experience music -- look down on the MP3 format.
 They argue that even at the highest bit rate settings, MP3 files are inferior to CDs and vinyl records.
 But other people argue that it's impossible for the human ear to detect the difference between an uncompressed CD file and an MP3 encoded with a 320 Kbps bit rate.
 The files we sell are encoded at 320 kbps bit rate.

-I can't download my files on my smart phone or tablet.
+I can't download my files to my smart phone or tablet.
 What do I do?

 Your smart phone or tablet probably doesn't have the ability to open the files without using unzip software.
 Fortunately, you can easily download a free ap that will allow your phone to open the files.
 WinZip is a free ap available in your ap store that will do the trick, though there are many others available.